Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 Inside The Scam

-Harshad Mehta siphoned off around Rs.100 crore from the baking system to buy shares in the Stock Exchange.
+Harshad Mehta siphoned off around Rs 100 crore from the banking system to buy shares in the Stock Exchange.
 As he pumped in money, the markets continued to achieve new highs.
 Retail investors took cues from what Mehta was buying and followed in the footsteps of the ‘Big Bull’.
 Between April 1991 and April 1992, the Sensex went into a frenzy and returned 274 per cent, moving from 1,194 points to 4,467.
 That is the highest annual return for the index.

 Illegal Activities How it work